 Right to Make Decisions Concerning the Children

-The parent without custody has a right to be consulted by the other parent about any important decisions involving the children.
+The parent without custody has a right to take part in important decisions involving the children.

 Also, the parent without custody has a say in decisions concerning a child’s routine if she believes they put a child’s health, safety or development at risk.